HabonRoof/RV-Link/README.md

 或者也可以買到更小更便宜的[GD32 RISC-V Pico Board](https://stage.mapleboard.org/gd32-risc-v-pico-product-page/)

 # How to use/如何使用

 To use this reposity, you will need a GD32VF103 seires board.
 And there are two ways to use this repository,

 One is **Only upload prebuild firmware**

 Another is **Build firmware from source code**

-If you only want to upload prebuild firmware, follow the step [HERE](https://github.com/HabonRoof/RV-Link/blob/master/README.md#UploadFirmwaretoGD32RISC-VNano/Pico)
+If you only want to upload the prebuild firmware, follow the step [HERE](https://github.com/HabonRoof/RV-Link/blob/master/README.md#upload-firmware-to-gd32-risc-v-nanopico)

-If you wwant to build firmware from source code, keep reading this documentation.
+If you prefer to build the firmware from source code, keep reading this documentation.

+To build the firmware form source, you will need:

 * First, buy a GD32 RISC-V Nano/Pico.